 Insulate the Sunroom Windows

 Insulated windows will also Keep the sunroom cool in summer and warm in winter.
 You can even have your windowpanes tinted for extra protection from the heat of the sun.
-The only downside is that you will block the sunlight entirely- probably the only reason you get sunroom installed in the first place.
+The only downside is that you will block the sunlight entirely- probably the only reason you get a sunroom installed in the first place.

 Get A Zoned System

 Having a ductless mini-split installed in your sunroom is a great option if you are not looking forward to extending the existing HVAC system.
-This system is cost-effective and it allows you to set your sunroom’s temperature different to the temperature of your home.
+This system is cost-effective and it allows you to set your sunroom’s temperature different from the temperature of your home.
 It will give you more control and also allow you to save energy when the sunroom is not in use.

 Contact StrongBuild Sunrooms and get one installed at your place, in case you do not have any.
 Our experts will ensure that your home is comfortable irrespective of the season.

 Sunrooms help in expanding the living space in your home as these extend towards the outdoors.